mathieucarbou/license-maven-plugin/README.md

  - [2.2](http://mycila.github.io/license-maven-plugin/reports/2.2/index.html)
  - [2.3](http://mycila.github.io/license-maven-plugin/reports/2.3/index.html)

+__WARNING__: there is good chances the latest version is greater than latest documentation, if nothing has changed concerning the plugin configurations.

 ### Goals ###

   * `license:check`: verify if some files miss license header.
 This goal is attached to the verify phase if declared in your pom.xml like above.
   * `license:format`: add the license header when missing.
 If a header is existing, it is updated to the new one.
   * `license:remove`: remove existing license header

 ### Configuration ###